-To prepare for the retirement benefits of employees, an amount deducting the pension asset amount from retirement benefit obligations is recorded as net defined benefit liabilities based on the estimated amount at the end of the current fiscal year.
+To prepare for the payment of retirement benefits to employees, the retirement benefit liability is recorded based

 In the event that the pension asset amount exceeds retirement benefit obligations, the excess amount is recorded as net defined benefit assets.
 In calculating retirement benefit obligations, the method of attributing expected retirement benefits up until the current fiscal year is based on the benefit formula.

-Actuarial differences are amortized using the straight-line method from the fiscal year following their accrual over a certain number of years (10 years) within the average remaining service period of employees at the time of their accrual.
+Actuarial gains and losses are amortized by the straight-line method over a fixed number of years (10 years) within the average remaining service period of employees at the time of their accrual, and the amount is amortized from the following fiscal year of their accrual.